ivanruby/mpesa-mz-nodejs-lib/README.md

 Initially, a port of [mpesa-php-api](https://github.com/abdulmueid/mpesa-php-api) to Node.js

-## Goals
+## Features

-Provide a straightforward, Promise-based implementation of the M-Pesa API in Node.js.
+- Simple syntax
+- Promise-based
-Also, be an agnostic-library by treating config and transaction details as data, rather than dependencies
+- Agnostic-library by treating config and transaction details as data, rather than dependencies
+- With request data validation to ensure only valid requests get sent to the MPesa API

 ## Status